 Submit orders that include their User ID; and

-Input the price, quantity, Seed SEF contract code and appropriate account designation for each order.
+Input the price, quantity, Seed SEF contract code and appropriate Trading Account designation for each order.

-The account designation must be an account number, account name or other identifying notation that is uniquely tied to a specific account owner for whom the order is placed.
+The Trading Account designation must be an Trading Account number, Trading Account name or other identifying notation that is uniquely tied to a specific Trading Account owner for whom the order is placed.

 Rule 607.
 Pre-Execution Communications and Pre-Discussed Trades